iamwfx/crs_3850_5850_mapping_countermapping/Week6_mapbox1/README.md

 <p align='center'>
 <img src="../Images/sublime_pc.png" width="1000">
 </p>

-- A list of all the pacakages that you can install should appear.
+- A list of all the packages that you can install should appear.
 Install the following packages (select +  `enter`):
   - `BracketHighlighter`: This will allow you to more easily see whether and what's not closed!
   - `SublimeLinter`: A linter is a tool that flags syntax errors, bugs, and other lower-level kinds of errors in your code.